johnny550/route_53/README.md

+Easy Route 53 records.

-create different types of records on R53
+create different types of records on R53 using terraform